Directed Graph Hashing: Algorithm

+The Merkle hash property that a hash of a node should only depends on the hash of its neighbors is desirable for some applications, particularly applications where graphs are built up over time.
+The algorithms presented so far all require canonization passes over the entire graph, which in some situations is too expensive.
+Therefore we now investigate how we can extend Merkle hashing to directed graphs.

-By combining the canonical labelling procedure and the Merkle hashing algorithm, we arrive at an algorithm that can recursively hash directed graphs.
+By combining the condensation graph, canonical labeling procedure and the Merkle hashing algorithm for trees, we arrive at an algorithm that can recursively hash directed graphs.
+Algorithm \ref{alg:merklegraphhash} gives the pseudocode for this approach.
 The algorithm begins by creating a condensation graph which is acyclic by construction.
 Then each strongly connected component (a node in the condensation graph) is hashed.
 When hashing a SCC, the successor SCCs in the condensation graph are recursively hashed first.
-The algorithm then proceeds to compute the non-recursive hashes for each node in the SCC by hashing the string concatenation of the node's label with the hashes of the non-SCC successors (which were already hashed in a recursive call).
-This hash value is assigned as a label on a new graph that contains only the nodes in the SCC.
-This SCC graph is canonized, and a hash for the entire SCC is computed by hashing the canonized adjacency list and non-recursive hashes in canonical order.
+The algorithm then proceeds to compute new labels for each node in the SCC by concatenating to the labels a sorted list of the hashes of the non-SCC successors.
+Then the final hash for the node is computed using Algorithm \ref{digraphnodehash} over the relabeled SCC subgraph.\\

-The final step is to hash individual nodes within the SCC.
-If these nodes were referred to simply by their canonical label, then the nodes in Figure \ref{fig:trianglegraph} would be assigned different hashes, which is clearly undesirable.
-Instead, we identify a node based on the orbit in which the node resides in.
-The \textproc{canonical\_orbits\_mapping} function orders the orbits based on the minimum canonical label of the nodes in each orbit.
-The hash of a node is computed by hashing the string concatenation of the SCC's hash with the orbit identifier, thereby creating a reference to a particular vertex orbit.
-This means that vertices in the same orbit have the same hash value.
-Since an orbit contains nodes that are symmetrically identical, this is the desired behaviour.